sheridanfew/UKLCTD/README.md

 ### Usage ###

+The data may be explored using the following script:

+- Import_UKLCTD.R

-To generate the UKLCTD and scenarios based upon this, scripts are intended to be run in this order (names mostly self explanatory)
+To generate the UKLCTD and scenarios from scratch, scripts are intended to be run in this order (names mostly self explanatory)

 - Generate_UKLCTD.R
 - Add_substations_to_UKLCTD.R